 “Every new grad is in a rush to become the seasoned nurse.
 New grads have a hard time accepting that it will take up to two years to sharpen the skills they are learning,” Sean Dent, Nurse Practitioner, educator, blogger, and vlogger, told NurseChoice in an interview.

 Sean recognizes that mistakes are understandable, stating: “First and foremost, it’s okay.
 It’s not only okay to make a mistake; it’s almost expected.
 This job is tough.
 But, be sure to learn from your mistakes.”

-[If you are looking for new, exciting adventures, CHECK OUT all of the high-pay, short-term travel nursing jobs with NurseChoice.]
+[If you are looking for new, exciting adventures, CHECK OUT all of the high-pay, short-term contract nursing jobs with NurseChoice.]

 10 Common New Grad Nurse Mistakes

 As a new grad nurse, you will make medication errors, which have many types and causes.
 One of the biggest reasons for medication errors in new grad nurse jobs is lack of knowledge.
 But this comes with time.